Transcript Frequently Asked Questions

 Requests for an official transcript must be made in writing.
 Please follow the instructions from the Registrar's office, found on the NIC website: NIC Registrar's Office

-I took articulated Tech Prep courses at a high school that has an articulation agreement with another college.
+I took articulated Technical Competency courses at a high school that has an articulation agreement with another college.
 How do I get those courses listed on my North Idaho College transcript?

 North Idaho College cannot transcript credits from an articulation agreement with another college but will accept transfer credit from another college.
-Please follow the process to transcript your Tech Prep credit with the other college, then send an official transcript to NIC.
+Please follow the process to transcript your Technical Competency credit with the other college, then send an official transcript to NIC.

 Will my technical credits apply to a transfer program or my major at the university I plan to attend?